Top tips for when your baby won’t eat solids or shows no interest in food

 Should they be eating purees or finger foods by this age?

-At this point in time, we want to see them progress to a variety of lumpy textures and finger food options.
+We want to see them progressing to a variety of lumpy textures and finger food options by this age.
 If you or your baby struggle with this, check out our FREE workshop on how to transition from purées to finger foods (without the fear) here.

 If you’ve been offering different foods for a couple of months and your baby is still refusing to eat table foods, the first place I would look is their milk and solid food feeding schedule.